Wahya Circle

 What are you feeling in regards to “fairness” or “righting a wrong”?

-What if the land was taken by force again from yet another invader?
+What if this country were overrun by another country again?
+What if the land was taken by force again by yet another invader?
 Should those people in turn make reparations to those that suffer loss this time?

 Write.
 Journal.
 Meditate.
 Explore this part of your psyche and ask yourself WHY you have the responses that you do.
 Explore all avenues of your life and those around you.